 Environment and sustainability

-IAR shall meet legal and environmental requirements and expects its business partners to obtain, keep current, and comply with all required environmental permits and licenses for their operations.
-IAR encourages the development and diffusion of environmentally friendly technologies.
-IAR recommends that all business partners with significant environmental impact implement certifiable environmental management systems or similar systems that facilitate the business partners’ work with the environment.
+We follow environmental laws, regulations, and other codes of practice and make continuous efforts to improve our environmental performance.
+We are also implementing changes that will set us on the road to reaching net zero emissions in line with the UN SDGs.
+We encourage the development and diffusion of environmentally friendly technologies and recommend that all business partners with significant environmental impact implement certifiable environmental management systems or similar systems that facilitate the business partners’ work with the environment.

-IAR continuously seeks ways to reduce the consumption of resources.
-IAR expects its business partners to strive to reduce their consumption of resources, including energy and water, to reduce their production of waste and pollution, to keep acceptable noise levels, and improve the overall environmental impact of their operations and products along the value chain.
-Further, chemicals and hazardous materials shall be appropriately labeled and safely stored and recycled, reused, and disposed of correctly.
+We continuously seek ways to reduce the consumption of resources, including energy and water, and expect our business partners to reduce their waste and pollution production, keep acceptable noise levels, and improve the overall environmental impact of their operations and products along the value chain.
+Further, chemicals and hazardous materials shall be adequately labeled and safely stored, recycled, reused, and disposed of correctly.